 She is a trusted advisor and deep listener—with an expert ability to absorb and distill clients’ needs into high-quality, customized deliverables.
-She is also a member of Geneva Global’s senior leadership team, helping to shape the company’s strategies.
+She is also a member of Geneva Global’s Executive team, helping to shape the company’s strategies.

-With more than a decade of experience working in communications and fundraising in the nonprofit sector, Alison most enjoys working with clients on projects to develop compelling content about complex social issues that motivate others to learn and give.
+After spending more than a decade working in communications and fundraising in the nonprofit sector, Alison enjoys working with clients on projects to develop compelling content about complex social issues that motivate others to learn and give.
 She also draws upon her experience working in the nonprofit sector on issues related to human rights, reproductive and maternal health, and refugees to inform her work and connect clients to innovative projects and change-making organizations.

 She holds a Master’s degree from Fletcher School of Law and Diplomacy at Tufts University and a Bachelor’s degree from Mount Holyoke College.